What can insurers do to reduce their cyber risk and enhance organisational preparedness?

 If the cyber risk would remain static, most insurers would have no problem shutting the door on the hackers and ensuring compliance.
 But the reality is that the cyber risk is continuously changing and evolving.
 Try as we might to eliminate new vulnerabilities, the hackers are always one step ahead.
 Some may simply be bored teenagers looking for some excitement.
 But, more often than not, the hackers are very sophisticated, dedicated and (often) well-funded criminals.
 There is no ‘getting ahead’ of the threat.

 The types of risks being faced are also rapidly changing.
 In the past, the majority of attacks tended to focus on exploiting vulnerabilities to either access and steal confidential information, or to cause some type of business disruption.
 In the future, we expect to see attackers start to also attack the integrity of insurers’ business – changing data and editing rules in a way that erodes business confidence and creates unexpected customer challenges.

-Our experience and our data suggest that some insurance decision-makers may not be fully aware of the risks that their organizations face.
-According to a recent survey of insurance CEOs conducted by KPMG International last year, just 49 percent of respondents believe that their organization may be vulnerable to a cyberattack.
-This is dangerous thinking; every organization — no matter the size or the scope — is vulnerable to cyberattack.
+Our experience and our data suggest that some insurance decision-makers may not be fully aware of the risks that their organisations face.
+According to a recent survey of insurance CEOs conducted by KPMG International last year, just 49 percent of respondents believe that their organisation may be vulnerable to a cyberattack.
+This is dangerous thinking; every organisation – no matter the size or the scope – is vulnerable to cyberattack.

-What is perhaps more worrying is that just 54 percent of insurance CEOs believe their organization is ‘fully prepared’ for a future cyberattack.
-Even assuming that CEOs are fully aware of the risks they face (and our conversations suggest that they are not), this data insinuates that many insurers recognize they are woefully behind in their cyber planning and preparation.
+What is perhaps more worrying is that just 54 percent of insurance CEOs believe their organisation is ‘fully prepared’ for a future cyberattack.
+Even assuming that CEOs are fully aware of the risks they face (and our conversations suggest that they are not), this data insinuates that many insurers recognise they are woefully behind in their cyber planning and preparation.